 Hover over the

-Hover Over Me!text below.
+Hover over me!text below.
 The background color changes.

-Hover Over Me!text and select Inspect.
+Hover over me!text and select Inspect.

-In the Styles tab, click :hov.
+In the Styles pane, click :hov.

 Check the :hover checkbox.
 The background color changes like before, even though you're not actually hovering over the element.